neil-hickey/docs-tap/namespace-provisioner/use-case4.hbs.md

     EOF
     ```

-4. Put all this together in Namespace Provisioner configuration in TAP values as follows:
+4. Put all this together in `tap-values.yaml` as follows:

 Using Namespace Provisioner Controller
-: Add the following configuration to your TAP values
+: Add the following configuration to `tap-values.yaml`:

     ```yaml
     namespace_provisioner: